Mrsun0/gwsun.github.io/_pages/about.md

 Selected Award
 ======
 - Outstanding Graduate Award from USTC (2024).
-- **First Prize** in USTC Academic Scholarship twice for the year 2022, 2023, Second prize once in USTC Academic Scholarship for the year 2021.
+- **First Prize** in USTC Academic Scholarship twice for the year 2022, 2023.
 - **First place** in OpenRoad contest for solving the Cost-Skew problem in 2023.
 - **First Prize** in the 31st Beijing Mathematics Competition in 2020.